Dialectica Petri Nets: Abstract

 \section{Abstract}

-The categorical modeling of Petri nets has received much attention recently.
+The categorical modelling of Petri nets has received much attention recently.
 The Dialectica construction has also had its fair share of attention.
-We revisit the use of the Dialectica construction as a categorical model for Petri nets generalizing the original application to suggest that Petri nets with different kinds of transitions can be modeled in the same categorical framework.
-Transitions representing truth-values, probabilities, rates or multiplicities, evaluated in different algebraic structures called lineales are useful and are modeled here in the same category.
-We investigate (categorical instances of) this generalized model and its connections to more recent models of categorical nets.
+We revisit the use of the Dialectica construction as a categorical model for Petri nets generalising the original application to suggest that Petri nets with different kinds of transitions can be modelled in the same categorical framework.
+Transitions representing truth-values, probabilities, rates or multiplicities, evaluated in different algebraic structures called lineales are useful and are modelled here in the same category.
+We investigate (categorical instances of) this generalised model and its connections to more recent models of categorical nets.